Thu 5 Jul 2007

 Amen.

-Latin, the ancient language of Rome and therefore of the West, was the main language of the Roman Empire and of the Catholic Church.
+Latin (by -700), the ancient language of Rome and therefore of the West, was the main language of the western Roman Empire and of the Catholic Church.
 Up until at least 1700 it was the language that anyone in the West with a good education would know.
 French, Italian, Portuguese, Spanish and Romanian come from Latin.
-So do most English words, directly or indirectly.
+So do 58% of English words, directly or indirectly.

 We tend to think of Latin as the language of Cicero and Caesar, which disappeared after the fall of Rome.
 It was nothing like that.

 Languages that come from Latin are called Romance languages.
-The following have at least a million speakers (the numbers are how many millions of speakers each has):
+The following have at least a million speakers (those with more than 10 million speakers are in bold):

 - Latin